Triangles in randomly perturbed graphs: Proof of the auxiliary lemmas

-In this section we prove Lemma~\ref{lem:tripartite},~\ref{lem:tripartite2}, and~\ref{lem:bipartite}.
-In the setup of the first two lemmas we will find all/most triangles with one vertex in each of the sets $U$, $V$, and $W$, with the edges between $U$ and $W$ coming from the random graph.
-We will find these edges by constructing a random matching $M$ in $G(U,W,p)$ such that each matching edge is contained in many triangles with the third vertex from $V$.
-Then we define the following bipartite auxiliary graph $H_G(M,V)$.
-The partite classes of $H_G(M,V)$ are $M$ and $V$ and there is an edge between $m \in M$ and $v \in V$ if and only if the vertices of $m$ are incident to $v$ in $G$.
-Note that a matching within $H_G(M,V)$ induces pairwise vertex-disjoint triangles in $G \cup G(U,W,p)$.
-We will show in Lemma~\ref{lem:trireg} below that with $ p \ge C/n$ we can a.a.s.~find a large matching $M$ such that additionally $(M,V)$ gives a super-regular pair in the auxiliary graph $H_G(M,V)$.
+We describe the general setup of both Lemmas~\ref{lem:tripartite} and~\ref{lem:tripartite2}.
+Let $G$ be a graph on $U \cup V \cup W$ with $(V,U)$ and $(V,W)$ being super-regular with respect to $G$.
+We will find all/most triangles, respectively, with one vertex in each of the sets $U$, $V$, and $W$, with the edges between $U$ and $W$ coming from the random graph.
+To find these edges we consider a random matching $M$ in $G(U,W,p)$ such that each matching edge is contained in many triangles with the third vertex from $V$.
+As we later want to match edges from $M$ to vertices from $V$, in order to get triangles, we consider the following bipartite auxiliary graph.
+Given a matching $M$ between $U$ and $W$ the vertex set of the graph $H_G(M,V)$ consists of $M$ and $V$ and there is an edge between $m \in M$ and $v \in V$ if and only if the vertices of $m$ are incident to $v$ in $G$.
+The lemma below states that with $ p \ge C/n$ we can a.a.s.~find a large matching $M$ such that additionally $(M,V)$ gives a super-regular pair in $H_G(M,V)$.
+Observe that a matching within $H_G(M,V)$ induces pairwise vertex-disjoint triangles in $G \cup G(U,W,p)$.